Skip to content

 Test Functions

-Every test case is defined as a python function that defines a single StateTest or BlockchainTest by using one of the state_test or blockchain_test objects made available by the framework.
-Test cases, respectively test modules, must fulfill the following requirements:
+Every test case is defined as a Python function that implements a single StateTest or BlockchainTest using the state_test or blockchain_test objects made available by the framework (learn how to decide on a test type).
+Test cases, and the respective test modules, must fulfill the following requirements:

 Requirement When